 My mother came to my house with bags of my grandmother’s possessions.
 Given my New Year’s intention to let go of things, the bags represented an unwanted reversal of my simplifying life project.
-The clothes, her doll collection, the many doilies, were all things I do not need to lead a complete and fulfilling life.
+The clothes, her doll collection, and the many doilies are all things I do not need to lead a complete and fulfilling life.
 Still, I experienced a strong emotional pull to keep these things because they connected me to my grandma.

 Both immediate and expected emotions influence decision-making about what to keep or release (Rick & Loewenstein, 2008).
-If you want to get a sense of what I’m describing here, all you have to do is pick up a potentially useful or sentimental item and try to place it in the trash, recycling or give away box.
+To get a sense of what I’m describing, all you have to do is pick up a potentially useful or sentimental item and try to place it in the trash, recycling or give away box.
 What do you feel?
 I can attest to feeling quite a lot of emotions that surprised me.
 Here are some examples:

 - Guilt.
 Yes, I did spend good money on that thing.
 Yes, I really should have used it more.
 If I leave it in the drawer for another ten years, it might get used.
 And yes, guilt is a bad reason to keep it.

 - Sadness.
 If I give away my grandmother’s cherished dolls (60 of them!), am I also giving away my memory of my grandmother and all she meant to me?
 Honestly, it kind of feels that way.

 - Fear.
 Turns out I live in southern California and own 24 coats.
 I feel clear I do not need to own that many, and yet I fear not being prepared if I concede my heavy wool (not used since 1997 when I moved from Boston) coats.